What We Can Do for Religion Today

 Reaching across the political and philosophical gulf in religious and public discourse is what we can do for religion today.
 It is what religion needs us to do.

 To be able to live our faith, we have to know and understand our faith.
 Seems pretty basic, but we're a denomination whose members are diverse in culture, belief, and passion, and lots of us have come to Unitarian Universalism because it feels right to us.
-I know I signed my first church's membership book before I'd really mulled over the principles and purposes.
+I know I signed my first church's membership book before I'd really mulled over the UU Principles and Purposes.
 I imagine that's true for others, too.
-So I encourage each of us to take a Building Your Own Theology or Articulating Your Unitarian Universalist Faith adult RE course.

 And while we're figuring out what we believe, consider this: We pride ourselves on being a faith that is welcoming to many beliefs and theologies, as we should.
 But in doing so, we also often emphasize what makes us different from those in the pews beside us, instead of emphasizing what brings us together.
 As we examine our personal faiths and learn to better articulate them, we can look for commonalities in them - those elements of our individual beliefs that weave us together in the fabric of Unitarian Universalism.